 Edna Mae's Sour Cream Pancakes – These are truly the most excellent pancakes ever.
 Every time I buy a tub of sour cream from Costco these get on the menu plan.
 If you haven't tried them – just do it at least once.
 You'll be hooked.

-Well some of my links may not of been overly healthy but they are yummy and great for special occassions or when you have overnight guests.
+Well, some of my links may not have been overly healthy but they are yummy and great for special occasions or when you have overnight guests.

 Favorite Breakfast for Overnight Guests:

 I keep it simple with Baked Breads (banana, pumpkin or zucchini) Yogurt, Granola, Fresh Fruit and offer Coffee, Juice, and Water.
 I always offer to cook an egg or make toast if they would like too.

 What are some of your family's staple breakfast menus?
 If you're looking for a good book that has all healthy breakfast options check out Beth Ricci's book, The Breakfast Revolution.
 You can buy it here for $8.95.